wedeling/FabUQCampaign/Tutorial_Setup.md

 ## Prerequisites

-To perform this tutorial, you will require
+To perform the tutorials, you will require
 * Linux environment
 * Python 3.6+
 * Python libraries